-This may seem like an obvious tip, but many people go to the Farne Islands to dive on the wrecks there.
+This may seem like an obvious tip, but many people go to the Farne Islands to dive on the wrecks.
 If you don’t dive near to the islands themselves, you rarely see the seals.

-I recommend to go Farne Islands diving in late September to early October time, as this is a good time to see the seals.
+I recommend you go Farne Islands diving in late September to early October time, as this is a good time to see the seals.

-As these baby seals have grown up and left the protection of their parents, the parents are no long protective towards them.
+As these baby seals have grown up and left the protection of their parents, the parents are no longer overly protective towards them.

 Farne Islands diving water temperature

-The sea you’re diving in is the North Sea and for most of the year the waters are pretty cold.
-However, if you go at the best time to see the seals, which is late September to early October, the water temperature around the Farne Islands can reach around 14-15°C (57-59°F).
+The sea around the Farne Islands is the North Sea and for most of the year the waters are pretty cold.
+But if you visit at the best time to see the seals, which is late September to early October, the water temperature can reach 14-15°C (57-59°F).
 However, on average is more likely to be between 12-14°C (54-57°F).

-For me this is still dry-suit diving conditions.
-However, many dive this in thicker wetsuits and for many years, before I got my dry-suit, I dived there in my semi-dry suit.
+For me this is still drysuit diving conditions.
+However, many dive this in thicker wetsuits and for many years and before I purchased a drysuit, I dived the Farne Islands in my semi-drysuit.

 A rough idea of water and air temperatures in the Farne Islands are as follows: